Vietnamese New Year: Dates, Animals, Food, and Traditions

 Visa Application

-As the entire country will come to a standstill for a span of 4-5 days before and after Tet, this is expected to affect overseas embassies and Vietnam-based immigration offices.
-That's why it is essential to plan your exit and entry formalities ahead.
+As the entire country comes to a standstill for a span of 4-5 days before and after Tet, this is expected to affect overseas embassies and Vietnam-based immigration offices.
+That’s why it is essential to plan your exit and entry formalities ahead.

 Transportation

-If you plan to travel around the 3 weeks of Tet holiday, just don't.
+If you plan to travel around the three weeks of the Tet holiday, just don’t.
 Flights, buses, and trains fill up quickly about a week before or after Tet as migrant workers return home and holiday-goers head to tourist spots.
-Book early to secure your travel plans, but be aware that the chaos lasts for three weeks, with packed transportation, soaring prices, doubled travel times due to heavy traffic and constant baby cries and vomiting.
+Book early to secure your travel plans, but be aware that the chaos lasts for three weeks, with packed transportation, soaring prices, and doubled travel times due to heavy traffic.

-Unprecedentedly high prices for a two-way flight departing 3 days before Tet and 6 days after Tet in 2024 (Source: Vietnam Airlines)
+Unprecedentedly high prices for a two-way flight departing 3 days before Tet and 6 days after Tet in 2026 (Source: Vietnam Airlines).

 Accommodation

-You can find open hotels during Tet without much hassle, as most remain operational.
+You can find hotels open during Tet without much hassle, as most remain operational.
 Keep in mind that some hotels might adjust their prices upward for stays during the Tet holiday.
-It's also not a bad idea to check with your hotel if they have any engaging activities for Tet to take advantage of.
+It’s also a good idea to check with your hotel if they have any engaging activities planned for Tet to take advantage of.

 Sightseeing

-For history and art fans, maybe Tet is not an ideal time to visit Vietnam as museums, mausoleums, indoor exhibition places and art houses will be closed for the first 3 days of Tet.
-The floating markets in the Mekong Delta will be closed even earlier.
-But these turn out to be better than you think.
+For history and art fans, Tet might not be an ideal time to visit Vietnam, as museums, mausoleums, indoor exhibition places, and art houses will be closed for the first three days of Tet.
+The floating markets in the Mekong Delta will close even earlier.
+But these turn out to be better than you'd think.

-How often do you see Hanoi or Ho Chi Minh City’s streets and Nha Trang or Da Nang's beaches being abandoned like a ghost town?
+How often do you see the streets of Hanoi or Ho Chi Minh City and Nha Trang or Da Nang's beaches abandoned like a ghost town?
 Exactly.
-Just relax, walk around Hanoi Old Quarter or go sunbathing on beaches during Tet.
-It is certainly a sight to embrace on such a special occasion.
-You'll thank yourself later when boredom starts kicking in.
+Just relax, walk around the Hanoi Old Quarter, or go sunbathing on beaches during Tet.
+It is certainly a sight to appreciate on such a special occasion.
+You’ll thank yourself later when boredom starts kicking in.

 Restaurants

 Ah, the most important matter of all: will I starve?
-You might, if you crave authentic street-side Vietnamese foods - culinary fans, be warned!
-However, big food chains and Western-styled bistros will still be open, not to mention, the convenient stores!
+You might if you crave authentic street-side Vietnamese food.
+Culinary fans, be warned!
+However, big food chains and Western-styled bistros will still be open, not to mention convenient stores!

-Service surcharge of 15% to 30% will also need to be factored in here.
-Whether it is explicitly said or not, raising your eyebrows in this situation will not do you any good.
+A service surcharge of 15% to 30% will likely also need to be factored in here.
+Whether it is explicitly stated or not, raising your eyebrows in this situation will not do you any good.

 Shops

 Almost every Vietnamese business will close for Tet (even if just for a day).
 The upside is that many products are sold at reasonable prices as sellers aim for a smooth sales year.
 The smoothness is mutual and therefore expected from buyers as well.
-Our advice is to avoid bargaining if you really have to shop in earlier days of Tet.
+Our advice is to avoid bargaining in the earlier days of Tet.

 Remember to stock up water and necessities before Tet strikes.